-WHO DOES WHAT WHEN (District Staff) (Responsibilities or Actions Taken) (Timeframe) Site Office Staff Site office staff helps determine previous enrollment in a California public school (TK-Grade 12) by: ✓ Using the HLS Overview Form to review the HLS with parents ✓ Distributing and having parents complete the first section of the Home Language Survey (HLS) including student's name, age, grade, teacher, etc. ✓ Pointing out to parents the first section on the HLS, specifically the following question: Has your child been previously enrolled in a California public school?
-If Parent/guardian writes "yes" indicating that the student was previously enrolled in a TK-Grade 12 (e.g., name, age, grade, teacher) and submits the HLS to the site (Timeframe) When a new student enrolls at the school site Office staff inputs TBD in Illuminate Office staff files HLS in students cumulative file folder Parent/guardian writes "no" indicating that the student was not previously enrolled in a TK-Grade 12 California public school If parent/guardian writes a response of a language other than English or combined with English (e.g., English/Spanish) on any of the first three questions on the HLS, the site office staff: ✓ Distributes the Home Language Survey (HLS) and the Fast Facts for Families of English Learners in SMMUSD Sheet to parent/guardian ✓ Distributes the SOLOM to parent/guardian to complete ✓ Distributes the Initial ELPAC Assessment form to parent/guardian After parent/guardian has completed the HLS and the SOLOM, the site office staff: ✓ Collects the HLS and SOLOM ✓ Inputs into Illuminate the specific language (other than English) that parent/guardian wrote on the HLS ✓ Inputs "To Be Determined" (TBD) into the Language Status section of Illuminate ✓ Makes a copy of the HLS and gives it to the LLI (elementary) or EL Program Lead (secondary) ✓ Files the original HLS and SOLOM in the student's cumulative folder
+WHO DOES WHAT WHEN (District Staff) (F Responsibilities or Actions Taken) (Timeframe) Site Office Site office staff helps determine previous enrollment in a California public school (TK- Staff Grade 12) by: When a new student view Form to review the HLS with parents enrolls at the - ving parents complete the first section of the Home Language school site - ing student's name, age, grade, teacher, etc. ents the first section on the HLS, specifically the following child been previously enrolled in a California public school? lf Then Parent/guardian writes • Parent/guardian does not complete the remainder "yes" indicating that the of the HLS student was previously • Parent/guardian completes the first section only enrolled in a TK-Grade 12 (e.g., name, age, grade, teacher) and submits the California public school HLS to the site Office staff inputs TBD in Illuminate Office staff files HLS in students cumulative file folder Parent/guardian writes Parent/guardian completes the full HLS "no" indicating that the student was not previously enrolled in a TK-Grade 12 California public school response of a language other than English or combined with sh) on any of the first three questions on the HLS, the site office staff: ✓ Distributes the Home Language Survey (HLS) and the Fast Facts for Families of - SMMUSD Sheet to parent/guardian Distributes the SOLOM to parent/guardian to complete ✓ Distributes the Initial ELPAC Assessment form to parent/guardian After parent/guardian has completed the HLS and the SOLOM, the site office staff: ✓ Collects the HLS an - Ite the specific language (other than English) that parent/guardian w rmined" (TBD) into the Language Status section of Illuminate e HLS and gives it to the LLI (elementary) or EL Program Lead (secondary) ✓ Files the original HI S and SOLOM in the student's sumulative folder Files the original HL S and SOLOM in the student's cumulative folder